Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 Either party may appeal the Hearing Officer’s determination of whether Prohibited Conduct occurred and/or the determination regarding sanctions on the following bases:

-• procedural error that would change the outcome, including violation of due process or material deviation from the "Policy on Minimum Substantive and Procedural Standards for Student Disciplinary Proceedings" adopted by the Board of Governors, University of North Carolina Policy Manual § 700.4.1;
+• procedural error that would affect the outcome, including violation of due process or material deviation from the "Policy on Minimum Substantive and Procedural Standards for Student Disciplinary Proceedings" adopted by the Board of Governors, University of North Carolina Policy Manual § 700.4.1;

 2. How to Appeal